KaueMiziara/enigma-tui-simulator/README.md

 Each pin and plate represent a letter; the input letter is scrambled by connecting the pin that represents it to a plate that represents another letter.
 There are a few different types of rotors, each wiring the faces in different ways.<br>
 The rotor also has a mechanism that makes its wheels rotate after each time the keyboard is press, reconnecting the faces in a different setting, so if the same letter is pressed multiple times, the enciphered message will have different letters, making the code harder to crack.<br>
-When multiple rotors are connected side by side in the machine, only the rightmost rotates.
+Regular Enigma machines have 3 rotors connected side by side, but only the rightmost rotates.<br>
 Each rotor model has a notch in a different key; the left side rotor will only move when the mechanism that rotates the wheels (a ratchet with pawls) pushes the notch, making both rotors step together.<br>

 ### Reflector
 Similar to a rotor, but doesn't rotate nor has anything connected to its left.<br>
 The reflector receives the electrical signal from the last rotor, passes to its other face and, instead of sending to a next component, it passes it back to its first face, sending to the last rotor again.<br>

+### Electrical signal path
+After pressing any keyboard key, the rotor steps, then:
+- The signal goes to the plugboard, which might scramble the letter once, then sends it to the rightmost rotor;
+- The signal goes through its wiring, scrambling the letter when it reaches the rotors other face.
+Then, it is passed to the middle rotor;
+- The last step repeats, then again in the left rotor, where the signal is passed to the reflector;
+- There, the letter is scramble again and the signal is passed back to the rotors, repeating the process;
+- After passing backwards through the right rotor, the signal is sent back to the plugboard, where the letter might be swapped once more;
+- Finally, the plugboard send the letter to the lights, showing the user the enciphered letter.

 ### Calculating the number of possible initial settings
 > TODO